Shutterstock: Recent developments (2015–present)

 In May 2020, the company announced that it updated its contributor earnings structure as of June 1, from a minimum flat-rate to a percentage-based model.
 Contributor income may be reduced from the previous minimum payment per downloaded image of 25 cents to 10 cents, or 15 percent of sales, at the entry level, with author ratings reset to zero at the beginning of each year.
 Many photographers voiced their opposition to the new changes.

+In June 2021, Shutterstock announced a partnership with the American media conglomerate People, Inc. (then Meredith Corporation) for the exclusive rights to over 800,000 historical photographs from the LIFE Picture Collection, the archival photo collection of Life Magazine.
+Shutterstock currently sells commercial licenses these images through its Shutterstock Editorial brand, including many which were previously in the public domain.

 In May 2022, the company acquired Pond5, an online marketplace for royalty-free and editorial video, consisting of over 30 million video clips, 1.6 million music tracks, and 1.7 million sound effect assets at the time for $210M.
 Also in May 2022, the company acquired Splash News, an entertainment news network for newsrooms and media companies.

 Shutterstock announced it would buy Giphy from Meta Platforms for $53 million in cash in May 2023, after Meta was ordered by UK's Competition and Markets Authority to divest it.

 In July 2023, Shutterstock announced a six-year partnership with OpenAI in which it would provide access to its audio, video and image libraries as training data for DALL-E. In turn, OpenAI would provide generative AI capabilities to Shutterstock's mobile users through Giphy database.

 Shutterstock announced it entered into a definitive agreement to acquire Envato for $245 million in cash in May 2024, thus adding 650,000 Envato subscribers to its subscriber base and increasing its library of creative assets.
 The acquisition was formally finalized at the end of July 2024.

 In January 2025, it was announced that the company would be merging with Getty Images.
 The UK's Competition and Markets Authority launched an investigation into the proposed merger in August 2025.

+In February 2026, the United States Department of Justice granted unconditional antitrust clearance for the Getty Images merger.
+Shutterstock reported record full-year 2025 revenue of $989.9 million, up 6% year-over-year, with record adjusted EBITDA of $271.8 million.